 Tung Choi Street, Mong Kok, Kowloon

-Shop after shop lined along both sides of the street selling goldfish of all size, shape and color.
-It’s like visiting an aquarium!
-You will see goldfish everywhere: swimming in glass tanks or hanging in rows of small plastic bags marked with species name and price.
-Plenty of the ordinary varieties, but there are also many rare and bizarre-looking types of goldfish that make you wonder (is THAT really a goldfish?!!).
+Shop after shop lined along both sides of the street selling aquarium fish of all sizes, shapes, and colors, including many rare and bizarre-looking types of goldfish (is THAT a goldfish!?!).
 Goldfish are perhaps the most popular house pet in Hong Kong.
-It is also very significant in Chinese culture and tradition – they bring good luck and good fortune according to Feng Shui beliefs.
-Homes, restaurants and businesses in Hong Kong often have an aquarium filled with goldfish.
-Feng Shui experts recommend a total of nine goldfish (9 is the most auspicious number in Feng Shui) per aquarium - often with eight red and one black fish - symbolizing prosperity, positive energy and protection.
+It is also very significant in Chinese culture – they bring good luck and good fortune according to Feng Shui belief.
+Restaurants and businesses in Hong Kong often have an aquarium filled with goldfish (often with eight red and one black fish) symbolizing wealth and prosperity.

-Besides goldfish, you will see a plethora of other tropical fish for sale, as well as turtles, reptiles, and even giant saltwater tanks filled with corals and exotic reef fish!
+Besides goldfish, you will also see an abundance of other tropical fish for sale, as well as turtles, reptiles, and large saltwater tanks filled with corals and exotic marine fish!

 How to get here: Take the public Mass Transit Railway system and get off at MTR Mong Kok Station.
 Walk 2 blocks east along Argyle Street, turn left onto Tung Choi Street.